Vapes spiked with illegal drugs show dark side of CBD craze

 The vapor that Jenkins inhaled didn't relax him.
 After two puffs, he ended up in a coma.

-That's because the vapor he inhaled wasn't CBD, a natural compound that marketers say can treat a range of ailments without getting users high.
-Instead, the vape was spiked with a powerful, man-made street drug.
+That's because what he was vaping didn't have any CBD, the suddenly popular compound extracted from the cannabis plant that marketers say can treat a range of ailments without getting users high.
+Instead, the oil was spiked with a powerful street drug.

-Some operators are cashing in on the CBD craze by substituting cheap and illegal synthetic marijuana for real CBD in vapes and edibles such as gummy bears, an Associated Press investigation has found.
+Some operators are cashing in on the CBD craze by substituting cheap and illegal synthetic marijuana for natural CBD in vapes and edibles such as gummy bears, an Associated Press investigation has found.

-Spiked vapes have sent dozens of people like Jenkins to emergency rooms over the last two years.
-Yet people behind the products have operated with impunity, in part because the business has boomed so fast that regulators haven't caught up while drug enforcement agents have higher priorities.
+The practice has sent dozens of people like Jenkins to emergency rooms over the last two years.
+Yet people behind spiked products have operated with impunity, in part because the business has boomed so fast that regulators haven't caught up while drug enforcement agents have higher priorities.

-AP commissioned laboratory testing of the vape Jenkins used plus 29 other vape products sold as CBD around the country, with a focus on brands that authorities or users flagged as suspect.
-Ten of the 30 contained synthetic marijuana, which is commonly known as K2 or spice.
+AP commissioned laboratory testing of the vape oil Jenkins used plus 29 other vape products sold as CBD around the country, with a focus on brands that authorities or users flagged as suspect.
+Ten of the 30 contained types of synthetic marijuana — drugs commonly known as K2 or spice that have no known medical benefits — while others had no CBD at all.

-One brand, a pod compatible with Juul electronic cigarettes called Green Machine, contained a different kind of synthetic marijuana depending on the flavor and even location of purchase.
+Among them was Green Machine, a pod compatible with Juul electronic cigarettes that reporters bought in California, Florida and Maryland.
+Four of those seven pods contained illegal synthetic marijuana, but which chemical varied by flavor and even location of purchase.

 "It's Russian roulette," said James Neal-Kababick, director of Flora Research Laboratories, which tested the products.

-Because testing by both authorities and AP focused on suspect products, the results are not representative of the overall market.
+Reporters then bought brands that law enforcement testing or online discussions identified as spiked.
+Because testing by both authorities and AP focused on suspect products, the results are not representative of the overall market, which includes hundreds of products.

-Vaping in general has come under increased scrutiny recently because hundreds of users have developed mysterious lung illnesses, and several have died.
-The AP's investigation focused on yet another set of cases, in which psychoactive chemicals are added to products presented as CBD.
+Synthetic marijuana is a concern, according to Weintraub, but she said the industry has many reputable companies.
+When products turn up spiked, the people or companies behind them often blame counterfeiting or contamination in the supply and distribution chain.

 CBD, short for cannabidiol, is one of many chemicals found in cannabis, a plant known more commonly as marijuana.
 Most CBD is made from hemp, a cannabis variety cultivated for fiber or other uses.
 Unlike its more famous cousin THC, cannabidiol doesn't get users high.
 Sales of CBD have been driven in part by unproven claims that it can reduce pain, calm anxiety, increase focus and even prevent disease.